LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/tools/laser_wrench.md

 The Laser Wrench is primarily used to connect multiple Blocks together.

-[Nodes](../blocks/laser_node.md) and [Connectors](../blocks/laser_connector.md) can be connected by Shift-RightClicking to select a block, and then right-clicking another block to form a connection.
+[Nodes](../blocks/laser_node.md) and [Connectors](../blocks/laser_connector.md) can be connected by holding shift and right-clicking to select a block, and then right-clicking another block to form a connection.

 The max connection range is 8 blocks.